ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Quickstart.rst

       .. code-block:: console

          Please do the following to activate conda:
-            > conda activate regional_workflow
+            > conda activate workflow_tools

-      then the user should run ``conda activate regional_workflow`` to activate the regional workflow environment.
+      then the user should run ``conda activate workflow_tools`` to activate the workflow environment.

       .. note::
          If users source the *lmod-setup* file on a system that doesn't need it, it will not cause any problems (it will simply do a ``module purge``).